 The suit was filed Friday, just days before the arrival at Caritas of Marija Pavlovic Lunetti, who has reported having visions of Christ's mother for about two decades. [....]
 Thousands of people came to a rolling pasture when Lunetti first visited Alabama in 1981 to donate a kidney to her ailing brother during a transplant operation in Birmingham.
 Only a small organization at the time, Caritas has since become one of the largest organizations dedicated to spreading the messages of Medjugorje.

-Former residents and parents of residents accuse the Shelby County, Alabama, Caritas of Birmingham community, led by Terry Colafrancesco, of fraud, misrepresentation, undue influence, intentional infliction of emotional distress, and false imprisonment.
-They say Colafrancesco lures devout Catholics to Caritas and then takes all their money. [....]
+The lawsuit, brought by former residents and parents of residents, accuses Caritas of fraud, misrepresentation, undue influence, intentional infliction of emotional distress and false imprisonment.
+It claims Colafrancesco entices devout Catholics to Caritas and then drains their assets.

-On 8 March 2005, the Birmingham Post-Herald publishes an article by Daniel Jackson, in which updates on the progress of the process are provided:
+On 8 March 2005, the Birmingham Post-Herald publishes an article ("Mediation may end dispute at Caritas") by Daniel Jackson, in which updates on the progress of the process are provided:

 Parties in the case will begin court-ordered mediation on March 30. [....]
 The mediation proceedings are closed to the public. [....]

 About 30 longtime residents, including Flynn, left Caritas in 1999 and 2000, complaining of grueling work, inadequate schooling for children, money laundering, and misuse of donations and brainwashing by Colafrancesco.